noamzuck/d-base/README.md

 //sets the path to the folder "/d-base/" dbase.setPath("d-base");

-//creates a new database named "first" with the subjects "Name", "Age" and "City" dbase.create({ name: "first", subjects: ["name", "age", "city"], description: "example" });
+//creates a new database named "first" with the subjects "name", "age" and "city" dbase.create({ name: "first", subjects: ["name", "age", "city"], description: "example" });
 ```